Nitish08in/Seamless-Home-Automation-via-ESP32-and-Alexa-Integration/README.md

 ## Circuit Diagram
 ![Project Setup](Circuit%20Diagram/Circuit%20Diagram.jpg)
-**(Note :- This is just the overview of the project not the actual circuit diagram, because I made this project by self and little bit inspiration from Youtube)**
+**(Note :- This is just an overview of the project, not the actual circuit diagram, as I made this project myself with a little inspiration from YouTube.)**

 ## Connections